 Setting up the Perfect Employee Referral Program

 The essence of what is an employee referral program lies in the clarity of communication.
-All the HR has to do is communicate it to the employees and they do all the hard work (till the interviews start coming in).
+All HR has to do is communicate it to the employees, and they do all the hard work (till the interviews start coming in).
 The employee referral program has to be clear on these fronts:

 - Why does the program exist?

 - What positions are open?

 - What’s the catch?
 State the perks that employees get on successful referral(s).

 Once these things are communicated, the employees will start flashing their cards in no time.
 Do note that the employees should understand the role in question, and in case there’s a gap in prospects coming in and the opportunities that the HR wanted, it should be clarified again.